Skip to main content

 An external git worktree that already exists on disk and has been imported into ADE.
 ADE tracks it but does not move its files.
 Can be “adopted” into a full Worktree Lane later.

-Think of lanes the way you think of browser tabs — each is an isolated context, and switching between them does not disrupt the others.
-Unlike browser tabs, lanes persist their state even when you are not looking at them.
+Think of lanes like browser tabs — each is an isolated context that persists even when you are not looking at it.

 Stack

-A Stack is a layered arrangement of lanes for stacked PR workflows.
-Each lane in a stack targets the lane directly above it as its base branch, forming a dependency chain.
+A Stack is a chain of lanes for stacked PR workflows — each lane targets the lane directly above it as its base branch.

 main